What is a Pinched Nerve?

 A pinched nerve is a painful experience affecting millions of Americans every year.
 Pinched or compressed nerves are usually a result of bone or connective tissue placing too much pressure on a nerve.
 This pressure causes inflammation, impeding the nerve function which our bodies interpret as pain.

 A pinched nerve can occur at several sites in your body.
-For example, a herniated disk in the lower spine may put pressure on a nerve root, causing pain that radiates down the back of your leg.
-Usually, with rest and other conservative treatments, most people recover from a pinched nerve within a few days or weeks.
-However, surgery may be needed in some cases to relieve pain from a pinched nerve.
+For example, a herniated disk in the lower spine may put pressure on a nerve root, causing radiating pain to your leg.
+However, with rest and other conservative treatments, recovery typically a few days.
+On the other hand, surgery may be needed in some cases to relieve pain.

 Pinched Nerve Causes